R0mb0/TruDaMul_FrameWork_Simulations/README.md

 11. The Mule delivers the answer to Client, after the Client pays the Mule, at the end the Mule returns to walk randomly.

 ### Properties implementated:
-- If the Client request will be always accomplished.
+- If the Client's request will be always accomplished.
+- If the Client's wallet can have a negative value.
+- If during the esecution always a Mule will be selected to deliver the Client's messages.
+- If the Client's request can remain unheard by the Mules.

 ## Autors
 - Francesco Rossi #298356